antmicro/kenning/docs/source/kenning-api.md

 * a [](protocol-api) class - implements the communication protocol between the host and the target,
 * a [](dataconverter-api) class - performs conversion of data between different formats used by surrounding blocks,
 * a [](dataprovider-api) class - implements providing data for inference from such sources as camera, TCP connection, or others,
-* a [](outputcollector-api) class - implements parsing and utilizing data coming from inference (such as displaying visualizations or sending results via TCP).
+* a [](outputcollector-api) class - implements parsing and utilizing data coming from inference (such as displaying visualizations or sending results via TCP),
+* a [](modelconverter-api) class - converts model from one format to another.
 ### Model processing

 The orange blocks and arrows in {numref}`class-flow` represent a model's life cycle: